 - 1/2 cup olive oil

-- 3 medium courgettes (zucchini), peeled and roughly chopped
+- 3 courgettes or zucchini, medium-size, peeled and roughly chopped

-- 3 tablespoons Herbs de Provence or herbs of your choice
+- 3 tbsp Herbs de Provence or herbs of your choice

-- 2 tablespoons marjoram or herbs of your choice
+- 2 tbsp marjoram or herbs of your choice

 - 3 cups almond flour